 - Detailed information on eating a healthy balanced diet from the different food groups can be found by clicking here which will take you to the ‘Eating from the 5 food groups' section of our website

-- Toddler milks are specially formulated to complement a toddler's diet and are fortified with iron as well as other key vitamins and minerals and can be a useful addition to a young child's diet
+- Toddler milks are specially formulated with the best vitamins for kids, such as iron as well as other key vitamins and minerals and can be a useful addition to a young child's diet